 Advantages of SCARA RobotsSCARA robots are one of the main industrial robot types used by various manufacturers.
 These compact robots are ideal for automating assembly and material handling applications requiring speed and precision.
 SCARA robots have been automating assembly applications since the late 1970s and have since expanded their scope into other production related tasks.
 Today’s SCARA robots are more versatile and provide a number of advantages.
 These advantages include:

 - • Speed - SCARA robots are some of the fastest industrial robots.
-The only industrial robot group that is faster are delta robots.
+The only industrial robot arm group that is faster are delta robots.
 This makes SCARA’s ideal for automating high-speed processes or for those looking to drastically reduce cycle times.
 SCARA robots are typically configured with four axes which provides them with greater agility than six-axis robots.
 With fewer aces to control, the FANUC Sr-3ia is able to operate at incredibly fast speeds.

 - • Cost - SCARA robots are some of the most affordable and offer the best price to performance ratio.
 Their smaller size means less materials are needed to build them in addition to fewer mechanical axes than articulated robots.
 Both of these factors reduce their overall cost, making them an excellent option for those with limited budgets.

-- • Precision - SCARA robots are incredibly precise which is one of the reasons they are ideal for assembly applications.
+- • Precision - SCARA manufacturing robot arms are incredibly precise which is one of the reasons they are ideal for assembly applications.
 The rigidity of the Z axis is one of the main contributors to their incredible precision.
 The fixed Z axis prevents SCARA robot bodies from pivoting upwards or downwards.
 Another reason for their high precision is their limited number of axes.
 Having only four axes limits their range of motion which helps to reduce the amount of error.
 This is evident in their high repeatability with tolerances under 10 microns.
 In comparison, six-axis robots usually have a repeatability of 20 microns.

 - • Cleanroom Capabilities - While other types of robots can be used in cleanroom settings, SCARA robots are able maintain their high speeds while meeting cleanroom specifications.
 Outfitting a SCARA robot for cleanroom environments does not hinder its speed.
 SCARA cleanroom robots typically feature a special exterior coating, corrosion resistant bolts, and a covered Z axis.